Holomorphic Path Integrals in Tangent Space for Flat Manifolds: Quantization of the phase space

-Then, by the Nirenberg--Newlander theorem \cite{kobayashi69-2}, the distribution is integrable if and only if the curvature tensor of the metric~$\sigma$ is identically null, see \cite{gorbunov-et-al05}.
-That is, the base manifold is flat.
+Then, by the Nirenberg-Newlander theorem \cite{kobayashi69-2}, the distribution is integrable if and only if the curvature tensor of the metric~$\sigma$ is identically null, see \cite{gorbunov-et-al05}.
+That is, the base manifold is f\/lat.
+In this paper we assume that the conf\/iguration space is a f\/lat manifold.